myriadrf/LimeSuiteNG/docs/gettingStarted/windows/package.rst

 #. liblimesuiteng-dev - Development libraries, files and library API files.
 #. limesuiteng-cli - command line tools for LimeSDR devices.
 #. limesuiteng-gui - LimeSDR device configuration tool with GUI support.
 #. gnuradio-limesuiteng - LimeSDR plugin for GNURadio.
+To install plugin as a separate package check out :ref:`gnuradio-plugin-install-ref` section.

 All of the above listed packages can be installed and used independently.